Dean's Education Advisory Council

 Environmental Consultant and Retired Business Owner

-Allan Maynard was a Charter student of Simon Fraser University and received a Master of Science degree there in 1972.
+Allan Maynard was a Charter student of SFU and received a Master of Science degree in 1972.
 He went on to develop a successful and award winning international environmental laboratory business – ASL Analytical Laboratories (now known as ALS Global).
 It was known as one of Canada’s largest and most widely respected laboratories in Canada and had branches in South America and SE Asia.

 After a long association with SFU, Allan’s firm was one of the first to bring on co-op students – just as this innovative program was being developed.
 He received the Simon Fraser University Outstanding Alumni Award for Professional Achievement in 1995.
 Allan also was on the SFU Alumni Association Board of Directors for several years, including serving as its President.